Uncovering the Root Causes of Drug Addiction for Heroin, Fentanyl, Opioid, and Painkiller Abuse(2019)

-The underlying causes of addiction are different for every patient.
-This is why personalized treatment plans are the key to combatting addiction.
-At Outreach Recovery, we help our patients to achieve a sober lifestyle by discovering the root cause of their addictions.
-Using psychiatric treatment techniques, one-on-one and group drug counseling, and the latest medications, we help our patients to withdraw from using drugs and alcohol.
+The underlying causes of drug addiction are different for every patient.
+This is why personalized treatment plans are the key to combatting drug addiction.
+At Outreach Recovery, we help our patients to achieve a sober lifestyle by discovering the root cause of their drug addictions using Suboxone, Vivitrol, Sublocade, or Zuzsolv.
+Using psychiatric medication management treatment techniques, one-on-one and group drug counseling, and the latest medications such as using Suboxone, Vivitrol, Sublocade, or Zuzsolv, we help our patients to withdraw from using drugs and alcohol.

 But getting clean is only the beginning.
 From there, we aid our patients on a path of self-discovery to find the root cause of these problems.
 Why did they start using?
 Why did they keep using?
 Usually, people start using drugs because they are curious or because of peer pressure.
-As addiction progresses, the addict will continue to use drugs despite the negative effect it has on their life.
-At Outreach Recovery, it's our goal to discover the unique cause of every patient's addiction using mental health techniques.
+As drug addiction progresses, the addict will continue to use drugs despite the negative effect it has on their life.
+At Outreach, a drug addiction treatment program for Heroin, Fentanyl, Opioid, and Painkiller, our goal to discover the unique cause of every patient's drug addiction using mental health techniques.
 Only then can we facilitate true healing.
-Let's discuss the top 5 root causes of addiction:
+Let's discuss the top 5 root causes of drug addiction:

 Mental health problems